Why use Stata statistical software?

 You can also participate in short courses organized by Stata or third parties in various locations.
 Conferences and Users Group meetings, held in many places around the world, provide opportunities to meet other users and learn from the experts, including the developers of Stata.

 Stata is distributed in more than 200 countries and is used by hundreds of thousands of professional researchers in many fields of research.
-See what research professionals say about Stata.
+See what research professionals using statistical software say about Stata.
 Our distributors offer services such as basic technical support and training.
 Find your distributor.

 Note to U.S. customers: Stata is Section 508 compliant.